-0 As of ctober 2, 2020
+C As of October 2, 2020 Actual

+Balance Sheet Data:

-\$ (6,000)
+Working capital (deficit) equity \$ (6,000)

-\$ 30,000
+Total assets \$ 30,000

-\$ 6,000
+Total liabilities \$ 6,000

+Value of common stock subject to possible redemption \$

-\$ 24,000
+Stockholder's equity \$ 24,000

-\$ \$ \$

 If no business combination is completed within 24 months from the closing of this offering, the proceeds then on deposit in the trust account including interest earned on the funds held in the trust account and not previously released to us to pay our tax obligations (less up to \$100,000 of interest to pay dissolution expenses), will be used to fund the redemption of our public shares.
-Our sponsor, initial stockholders, officers, directors and director nominees have entered into letter agreements with us pursuant to which they have agreed to waive their rights to liquidating distributions from the trust account with respect to any founder shares held by them if we fail to complete our initial business combination within such 24-month time period.
+Our sponsor, officers, directors and director nominees have entered into letter agreements with us pursuant to which they have agreed to waive their rights to liquidating distributions from the trust account with respect to any founder shares held by them if we fail to complete our initial business combination within such 24-month time period.